IamFlea/bartender/README.md

 > I just wanted to simplify my gameplay.

 *Voobly version?*
 > That is not possible.
-Contact some administrators of Voobly.
+Contact some administrators of Voobly and tell them about Bartender.
+Maybe they will agree to use it in multiplayer or record games.

 # TODO